-a) Degree awarded on completion of the programme
+Degree awarded on completion of the programme

-The Veterinary Medicine programme leads to a Degree of Master of Science in Veterinary Medicine which is a professional qualification.
+The Veterinary Medicine programme leads to a Degree of Master of Science in Veterinary Medicine, which is a professional qualification.
+Other qualifications may be awarded, provided the requirements for them are fulfilled.
+See the qualification requirements and SLU's system of qualifications.

-Students who fulfil the qualification requirements for the Degree of Master of Science in Veterinary Medicine (330 credits) will be provided with a degree certificate upon request.
+Students who fulfil the qualification requirements will be issued a degree certificate upon request.
 The degree certificate will specify the qualification as Degree of Master of Science in Veterinary Medicine (330 credits).

-b) Degree requirements
+Degree requirements

-A Degree of Master of Science in Veterinary Medicine is obtained when the student has a full course portfolio of 330 credits with the following requirements:
+A Degree of Master of Science in Veterinary Medicine is obtained when the student has a full course portfolio of 330 credits, including all compulsory programme courses and 30 credits of independent project (degree project, A2E).